The only true differentiator in the digital world is customer experience

 “78% of companies rate improving their omnichannel experience as ‘business critical’.”
 Zebra, 2017

 In this consumer-led era, generic Welcome strategies, price promotions, product-driven upsell and cross-sell strategies aren’t delivering the returns they did before because they don’t have customer needs at the heart.
 Brands need to recognise that CX has to be at the centre of every interaction in order to meet consumer expectations, garner recommendations and convince customers to stay loyal.
-This requires a significant shift in how business is done – and digital solutions are at the heart of this shift.
+This requires a significant shift in how business is done – and automation is at the heart of this shift.

 “70% of the customer’s journey is based on how the customer feels they are being treated.”
 McKinsey & Company study.